Fri, Oct 27|

 About the Day of the Dead

-The Day of the Dead festival is supported, in part, by the New York State Council on the Arts with the support of the Office of Governor Kathy Hochul and the New York State Legislature; by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+Funding for the Day of the Dead is provided, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, by the New York State Council on the Arts with the support of the Office of Governor Kathy Hochul and the New York State Legislature, the Mex-Am Cultural Foundation Inc., the Mellon Foundation, and the CUNY Mexican Studies Institute.

-Additional support is provided by St. Mark's Church in-the-Bowery, Copalli Mexican Folk Art, and Creatives Rebuild New York.
+Additional support is provided by our partners Copalli Mexican Folk Art, Creatives Rebuild New York, Naming the Lost Memorials, CityLore, Great Small Works, and St. Mark's Church in-the-Bowery.